Skip to main content Skip to navigation

 Hyperbaric oxygen therapy (HBO or HBOT, also called high dose oxygen therapy (HDOT)) involves breathing oxygen through a mask in a pressurised chamber, similar to a diving bell.

-Whilst anecdotal reports suggest the treatment can be helpful for some people with MS, particularly with fatigue and bladder symptoms, research into hyperbaric oxygen therapy in multiple sclerosis has failed to find scientific evidence that it is effective.
+Whilst anecdotal reports suggest the treatment can be helpful for some people with MS, particularly with fatigue and bladder symptoms, research into hyperbaric oxygen therapy in multiple sclerosis has not found scientific evidence that it is effective.

 References